ScrimpyCat/CommonGameKit/src/scripting/README.md

 File to be used to generate docs from, use for auto-completion, and possibly even type analysis.
 It represents the attributes (functions, inputs, arguments, states, enums) for the given scope.

-An attribute (aside from arguments) defines the object with these elements: name, description, type, args, functions, states, enums, inputs.
+An attribute (aside from arguments) defines the object with these elements: name, description, type, args, functions, options, states, enums, inputs.

 An attribute is of form